 We love the people of Decatur.
-So, to help protect those we love from the spread of coronavirus (COVID-19), we will be hosting worship services ONLINE ONLY until further notice.
+So, to help protect those we love from the spread of coronavirus (COVID-19), we are hosting worship services online and in person as well beginning July 11 & 12.
 Worship services will be live streamed at Church Online Platform, YouTube, and Facebook Live.
 If you've never watched church online, scroll down for tips to a great online experience.

 Visit the "What's Happening" page below for the latest news: